michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-12-conclusion.md

 It's easy to read about innovative pedagogy and think "That's interesting."
 It's harder to actually change your practice.

 You're busy.
 You have existing materials that work well enough.
 You're comfortable with your current approach.
-Change is risky—what if students resist?
+Change is risky,what if students resist?
 What if colleagues judge?
 What if it doesn't work?

 These are legitimate concerns.